-Extending Engine Run Time
+Extending Vehicle Run Time

-The engine run time can also be extended by another 10 minutes, if during the first 10 minutes Steps 1-2 are repeated while the engine is still running.
-An extension can be requested, 30 seconds after starting.
+The vehicle run time can also be extended by another 10 minutes, if during the first 10 minutes Steps 1 and 2 are repeated while the vehicle is still running.
+An extension can be requested 30 seconds after starting.
 This provides a total of 20 minutes.